UZerbinati/uzerbinati.eu/pros.md

 title: Proceedings
 order: 3
 ---
-A list of my latest proceedings, you can read more or look up any work by [category](https://uzerbinati.eu/category).
+A list of my latest proceedings, you can read more or look up any proceeding by [category](https://uzerbinati.eu/category).

   1. _The Lightning Virtual Element Method for Self-adjoint Eigenvalue Problems_
 Manuel Trezzi, UZ